ComScore

 Target

-Ah, Target, how we love you so.
+Ah, Target, how we love you.
 Of course this one-stop shop for anything and everything would have Anthro-worthy decor included in its offerings.
-While you can find boho chic pieces scattered across the store, it’s the Opalhouse line that we specifically recommend checking out.
-There are tons of adorable little pieces like candles and throw pillows to place about your home, but the line also includes furniture and wall decor.
-And, being Target, prices are super affordable, meaning you won’t have to blow your whole budget on one fabulous side table.
+While you can find boho chic pieces scattered across the store, it’s the Opalhouse line that I specifically recommend checking out.
+There are tons of adorable little pieces like candles and throw pillows to place around your home, but the line also includes furniture and wall decor.
+And prices are super affordable, meaning you won’t have to blow your whole budget on one fabulous side table.

 Best Outdoor Furniture